 Processing retainer fee payments

 However, in some situations, the advance may be transferred to the principal account of the legal organization.
-Suppose the word “advance” refers to a fee that clients pay to ensure that the organization is ready to work within a certain time frame on a particular matter.
+Suppose the word “advance” refers to a fee that clients pay to ensure that the organization is ready to work within a required time frame on a particular matter.
 In such a situation, this money can be transferred to the organization’s main account.

 Some regions enable retainers to be placed in main accounts if specified in the contract between the clients and the law firms.